[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 If security or stability are at all important for you: install stable. period.
 This is the most preferred way.

-If you are a desktop user with some experience in Linux and does not mind facing the odd bug now and then, use unstable.
+If you are a desktop user with a lot of experience in the operating system and does not mind facing the odd bug now and then, or even full system breakage, use unstable.
 It has all the latest and greatest software, and bugs are usually fixed swiftly.

 If you are running a server, especially one that has strong stability requirements or is exposed to the Internet, install stable.
 This is by far the strongest and safest choice.